Darmok: Tamarian use of language

 "If we pretend that 'Shaka, when the walls fell' is a signifier, then its signified is not the fictional mythological character Shaka, nor the myth that contains whatever calamity caused the walls to fall, but the logic by which the situation itself came about.
 Tamarian language isn’t really language at all, but machinery."

 The Tamarians' language has been compared to the modern use of Internet memes and image macros.

-The paper Darmok and Jalad on the Internet by Kristina Šekrst builds upon the idea and compares the Tamarian language to Lakoff's and Mark Johnson's theory of metaphors from Metaphors We Live By and Women, Fire, and Dangerous Things.
-It explores how the Tamarian reliance on mythological and historical references mirrors the cognitive linguistics concept that metaphors are not just linguistic tools but fundamental to human thought.
-By grounding communication in shared cultural narratives, the Tamarian language exemplifies how metaphor shapes not only expression but also the conceptual frameworks through which individuals and societies understand the world. Šekrst highlights the significance of these insights in illustrating how metaphor operates across both human and speculative alien languages, offering an example of metaphor's power to bridge or hinder understanding.
+In the paper Darmok and Jalad on the Internet, Kristina Šekrst compares the Tamarian language to Lakoff's and Mark Johnson's theory of metaphors from Metaphors We Live By and Women, Fire, and Dangerous Things.
+It explores how the language illustrates the role of metaphor and metonymy in communication, which was a recent concept in cognitive linguistics.
+It also explains that metaphors are a challenge in natural language processing, and the lack of information about the language caused the universal translator to fail in much the same way as modern computational translators fail to translate metaphors without sufficient knowledge about the source language.

-Šekrst extends this analysis to consider the implications of metaphorical communication in natural language processing (NLP).
-She argues that, much like the Tamarian language, human languages rely heavily on metaphorical structures, which present unique challenges for computational models.
-Drawing from recent advancements in NLP, the paper discusses the limitations of AI systems in grasping the cultural and contextual nuances of metaphor, underscoring the importance of interdisciplinary approaches to understanding both human and artificial cognition.

 The book "Hailing Frequencies Open": Communication in Star Trek: The Next Generation by Thomas D. Parham, III says that in "Darmok", the episode focused on epistemology by using interpersonal interactions.
 They found that several other episodes in the series used interpersonal interactions to explore concepts.

 Tamarian language was compared to the difficulty of communicating with an autistic 19-year-old patient by Elizabeth Kim et al.

 A machine-learning translation by Peter Jansen was employed for English-to-Tamarian translation, assembling a Tamarian-English dictionary of utterances from the original episode and several follow-on novels, as well as an automatic translation system for this language pair.